Where you can donate to help Ukraine

 ROCHESTER, N.Y.
 (WROC) — As Russia’s attack on Ukraine continues into it’s 10th day, you may be wondering what you can do to help.

-Here is a list of local and national organization you can donate money or items to.
+Here is a list of local and national organizations you can donate money or items to.

 ROCMaidan